44 Gorgeous Grey Gemstones & Crystals with Photos

 5. Tibetan Buddhism: Grey stones like grey moonstone and labradorite are associated with Tibetan Buddhism.
 They are believed to have spiritual and protective properties and are often used in mala beads and other religious objects.

-6. Celtic Culture: Grey stones like greywacke, a type of sandstone, was used by the Celts for carving intricate designs and symbols.
+6. Celtic Culture: Grey stones, such as greywacke, a type of sandstone, were used by the Celts to carve intricate designs and symbols.
 These stones held cultural and artistic significance.

-7. Victorian Era: During the Victorian era, grey gemstones such as grey agate and grey chalcedony were used in mourning jewelry to symbolize remembrance and sorrow.
+7. Victorian Era: During the Victorian era, grey gemstones such as grey agate, chalcedony stone, and grey chalcedony were used in mourning jewelry to symbolize remembrance and sorrow.

 8. Native American Navajo Jewelry: The Navajo people in the southwestern United States often use grey gemstones, such as grey moonstone and grey agate, in their traditional jewelry designs, incorporating them into intricate silverwork.